RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 She hip checked the door to bop the handle down and door open in one practiced move, before cautiously sidling into the cramped room and regretting her choice of destination.

 "...You take... you take clothes off a wet and cold person, right?"
-Brun asked herself, unsure if there would be much difference in what she could see of this person weather clothed or not with how poor a job their wet clothes were doing.
+Brun asked herself, unsure if there would be much difference in what she could see of this person whether clothed or not with how poor a job their wet clothes were doing.

 She placed them on the floor in a siting pose and peeled their shirt off.
 She furrowed her brow upon seeing their bare, mostly flat chest.

 "Are you a woman, troubled one?"
 She asked, expecting no answer and sure she'd get an answer in a moment when she removed their pants.

-The drawstring had been doing the majority of the work keeping their pants up, because as soon as the knot was undone and they were lifted back into Brun's arms their pants stayed exactly where they sat moments earlier sliding cleanly off them.
+The drawstring had been doing the majority of the work keeping their pants up, because as soon as the knot was undone and they were lifted back into Brun's arms their pants stayed exactly where they sat moments earlier sliding cleanly off.
 Brun nodded at their plain looking women's underwear.

 "OK then, Trouble, let's get you in bed and then I'll get all the crinkly fire blankets to help keep you warm."
 She said as she placed the unconscious woman in the cot.
 "And I'll get you a warm wheat bag thing Manager Beth keeps around for period pain."